rek/pitlab/README.md

 * **create_on_state**: [Optional] Array of story states indicating an issue needs to be created.
 States must be one of `started`, `finished`, `delivered`, `rejected`, `accepted`.
 * **create_on_type**: [Optional] Array of story types indicating an issue needs to be created, after the story is created within PivotalTracker.
 Types must be one of `feature`, `bug`, `chore`, `release`.
 * **post_comments**: [Optional] Boolean indicating whether to post comments from a story to a linked issue.
+* **repo_map**: [Optional] Object containg keys if found in title, will move ticket to another repo, example title: 'Make this story in another place [A]'.
+This will make that ticket in the repo matching 'A'

 Example configuration:
 ```json